Sunday, October 6, 2024

 I imagine I looked like an idiot.

 I went back to Trevor's house in Kadaar and realized in talking to him that I'd misunderstood some of the earlier dialogue.
 His father, Trevelyan, isn't in the house: he plays piano in the tavern downstairs.
 I visited the father and asked about his CHEST.
 He said he put it in storage at Griswold's, but he lost the claim ticket.
 At this point, I should have gone to Griswold's and just searched every chest (although I'm not sure that would have worked).
-Instead, I followed a very long quest chain--one of the many ways the game has of sending you on a long diversion--that started with Trevelayn's friend Somerton, who told me that his best friend, Kirk, has been missing since he went on an expedition for the Archaeological Society in Dalia.
+Instead, I followed a very long quest chain--one of the many ways the game has of sending you on a long diversion--that started with Trevelyan's friend Somerton, who told me that his best friend, Kirk, has been missing since he went on an expedition for the Archaeological Society in Dalia.

 Again the use of quotes instead of bold to annotate keywords creates some amusing dialogue.

-In Dalia, the society told me that Kirk had gone on an expedition to a cave on Hesperios, but only Archeological Society members have the password needed to enter.
+In Dalia, the society told me that Kirk had gone on an expedition to a cave on Hesperios, but only Archaeological Society members have the password needed to enter.
 They forced me to join the Archaeological Society (this time, the membership director, Herbert, would speak with me), which involved going to a different cave, on an island in a lake in Meridion, and finding a dinosaur fossil.
 Kudos to this pseudo-medieval society for knowing what dinosaurs are; it took us until the cusp of the Industrial Age.

 The fossil dungeon wasn't terribly long, but I'm getting sick of combat at this point, so I groan every time I have to explore a dungeon, as combats are not avoidable there.
 Still, it only took me about 20 minutes to find the fossil.